 Rebel Yell is one of those old throwbacks.
-A wheated bourbon.
-And yes, it was made along side Pappy Van Winkle at Stitzel-Weller.
+A “wheated” Kentucky bourbon.
+And yes, it was manufactured at Stitzel-Weller Distillery in Louisville beside whiskeys that were bottled by the Van Winkles.
 The brand has changed hands and recipes, but it is a part of American bourbon history.

 The brand was established after Prohibition in the 1940’s.
-The bottle may claim 1849, but that is when W.L.
+The bottle may claim 1849, but that was when W.L.
 Weller & Sons company was founded.
-Charles R. Farnsley (a former mayor of Louisville) created the brand for the Stitzel-Weller company, with the idea to distill it in limited batches for exclusive distribution in the south.
+Charles R. Farnsley (a former mayor of Louisville) created the brand for the Stitzel-Weller company, with an aim to distill it in limited batches for exclusive distribution in the south.
 Lucky for him, his uncle was co-owner of the company, Alex Farnsley.
-It seems he originally created the whiskey for himself and to give as gifts, but the label went public in the 60’s to commemorate the Civil War centennial.
-At this point Rebel Yell was a 5 year old 90 proof bourbon.
+It seems he originally created the whiskey for himself and to give as gifts, but the label went public in the 60’s to commemorate the Civil War’s centennial.
+At this point, Rebel Yell was a 5-year-old, 90 proof bourbon.

 When United Distillers (Diageo) moved production to Bernheim from Stitzel-Weller in 1992 (effectively shutting down production at S-W), Rebel Yell began production there along with all the other wheated bourbons.
 Just 7 years later, United Distillers sold its Bernheim distillery (to Heaven Hill) and the labels produced there.
 Rebel Yell’s brand and assets were sold to the David Sherman Corporation in St. Louis (now Luxco).

 Wouldn’t it be nice to see that 6 year old version of Rebel Yell again?
-Those old bottles from Stitzel-Weller were full of dark and complex juice.
+Those old bottles from Stitzel-Weller were full of dark and complex spirit.
 Wheated bourbons seem to need a bit longer to mellow out in the barrel.
-It’s a wonder to me that advertisers seem to have a love for concocted brand history when they’re selling products, but they don’t focus more on brands that actually HAVE history…
+It’s a wonder to me that advertisers seem to have a love for concocted brand histories when selling products, but don’t focus more on brands with ACTUAL history…

 4 thoughts on “History of Rebel Yell in America”